Periods and harmonic analysis on spherical varieties: Examples

 \subsection{Parabolic periods}

 The computation of period integrals in the examples that follow is based on the ``trick'' of representing the constant function on $[\HH]$ as the residue of an Eisenstein series on $[\HH]$, thus effectively replacing the $\HH$-period integral by a period integral over a parabolic subgroup of $\HH$.
-Therefore, we develop here the basic result that we will use:
+Therefore, we develop here the basic result that we will use.
+(We do not actually prove any instances of the conjecture in the current subsection; but this basic result will be applied in \S \ref{Whitsubsection} and \S \ref{FoldingCompatibility} to prove instances of it).

 \begin{quote} Let $\HH$ be a semisimple group and $\PP$ a parabolic subgroup of $\HH$; let $\Delta_P$ be the set of simple roots of $\HH$ belonging to the unipotent radical of $\PP$.
 For any automorphic function $\phi$ or rapid decay\footnote{This can be relaxed, of course} on $[\HH]$, we have: